EmanueleGames/ConnectFour/README.md

 **Language:** &nbsp;&nbsp; C++
 **Libraries:** &nbsp;&nbsp;&nbsp;&nbsp; SDL2 (Simple DirectMedia Layer)
 <br/>
-> Multiple scene implemented with Object Oriented State Machine:
+> Multiple scene implemented with Object-Oriented State Machine
-> inheritance, polymorphism, operator overloading.
+> Inheritance, polymorphism, operator overloading
 > Game has 1 Player mode (player vs AI) and 2 player mode (Player vs Player).
 > AI is tweaked to give player a bit of a challenge.
-> VSync dibabled, FPS are capped manually in the game loop.
+> Sound effects.
+VSync off, FPS capped at 60.
+Average FPS counter
-> Multiple source files.
-1024x768 pixels resolution.

 ## How AI works
 During his turn the AI will check for the following conditions in this order: